 Cupcakes for a Baby Shower

 I threw a baby shower for my sister, and made two types of cupcake – Teeny Tiny Cupcakes which were baked in paper cases that you would usually serve ketchup in!
-And then there were Dinky Ducky Cupcakes which were store bought cupcakes, that I topped with a swirl of pink icing, and some small rubber duckies!
+And then there was Dinky Ducky Cupcakes which were store-bought cupcakes, that I topped with a swirl of pink icing and some small rubber duckies!
 They were so cute!

 I also made Black, Red & White Heart Wedding Cupcakes for my sister’s big day to go with her colour scheme.
 My go-to cupcake recipe is so easy to scale up to make big batches of cupcakes for big celebrations.

 Cupcakes for St. Patrick’s Day

 Then if you’re looking for themed cupcakes for St. Patrick’s Day, go green with the icing and sprinkles; or flavor the buttercream, and make Chocolate & Bailey’s Irish Cream Cupcakes for a boozy twist.

 Make use of boxed cake mix, and canned frosting for these super simple American Flag Cupcakes for the 4th of July.

 The humble cupcake gets a sparkly flair with candy-coated pretzel sticks, and lots of star sprinkles in these Fireworks Cupcakes – just the thing for celebrating Independence Day!